 Some time ago, our customer MTU Friedrichshafen (the core entity of Rolls-Royce Power-Systems) approached us with a very interesting request.
 They design large turbochargers for diesel engines, and they use CAESES® for the design of volutes and other engine components.
-Their impeller design is usually created by applying NUMECA software.
-As soon as an impeller geometry is ready in NUMECA Autoblade, it is exported using an ASCII format (*.vda), which basically contains point data for the meridional hub and shroud contours and the blade geometry.
-So what they needed now was a very quick, single-click solution to create a solid body from this ASCII file, in order to conduct structural analysis for the impeller.
-The status quo had been that they already tried to semi-automate this process.
-However, this step-by-step approach in another CAD system took them roughly 30 minutes.
+Some of their impeller designs were created by applying NUMECA software.
+In NUMECA Autoblade, such a model can then be exported using an ASCII format (*.vda), which basically contains point data for the meridional hub and shroud contours and the blade geometry.

-So the goal was to take this ASCII file and offer a fast and robust, very easy-to-use solution in CAESES® to generate a solid body from this point data.
+The goal was to take this ASCII file and offer a fast and robust one-click solution in CAESES® to generate a solid body from this point data.
 The following screenshot shows a typical vda-file, which was our starting point:

 In general, a CAESES® user can define custom methods and functions, to read in and to parse files.
 For this purpose, so-called feature definitions are used.
 Basically, this is some kind of intuitive scripting environment where all CAESES® commands are available.
 We created a feature that opens the ASCII file, reads in the data and creates curves and surfaces from it.
 Here is a code snippet of this feature definition: